areola-joshua/loan-eligibility/README.md

  Build various ML models that can predict loan approval 👨‍💻 The machine learning models used in this project are:

-Logistic Regression
+😆Logistic Regression
-K-Nearest Neighbour (KNN)
+😆K-Nearest Neighbour (KNN)
-Support Vector Machine (SVM)
+😆Support Vector Machine (SVM)
-Naive Bayes
+😆Naive Bayes
-Decision Tree
+😆Decision Tree
-Random Forest
+😆Random Forest
-Gradient Boost
+😆Gradient Boost

 Data Set Description
 👉 There are 13 variables in this data set: